-North Carolina Governor Roy Cooper has extended Phase 3 of the Safer at Home Order until November 13, 2020 at 5:00 p.m.
-To view the original version of the Order, click here.
+North Carolina Governor Roy Cooper has extended Phase 3 of the Safer at Home Order until December 4, 2020 at 5:00 p.m.
+View the full order here.

 Here is a breakdown of the Safer at Home Order:

 • Face coverings are required for anyone over age 5.

 • Vulnerable populations are encouraged to stay at home.

 • Larger outdoor entertainment venues with capacities of more than 10,000 can operate at 7 percent capacity.

 • Smaller outdoor entertainment venues can operate at 30 percent capacity or 100 people, whichever is less.

 • Restaurants can open for indoor dining at 50% capacity with social distancing and increased safety and cleaning protocols.

 • Bars can operate outdoor only at 30 percent capacity or 100 people, whichever is less.

 • Indoor gatherings are limited to no more than 10 people and outdoor gatherings are limited to 50 people.